bryangarza/ParseSentences/README.md

 Take text the raw text of an article and output it to a text file, with a clear delineation between each sentence.

+SentenceParser writes each article to a separate file, although it could easily be modified to write all articles to the same file.
+The filename is specified in the method call to `doParse()`.
+Encoding is UTF-8 by default.

 ##Example

 Input: